uport-project/mnid/README.md

 # Multi Network Identifier (MNID)

-Ethereum and uPort is headed into a multi-chain world.
-As end users are are interacting more and more with Ethereum and multiple chains the risk of monetary loss of users/servers inadvertently transferring value from an address on network X to an address of Y is growing higher and higher.
+Ethereum, and uPort, is entering a multi-chain world.
+As end users increasingly interact with multiple chains, on Ethereum or elsewhere, the risk of users/servers inadvertently transferring value from an address on network X to an address on network Y is growing.
+This could result in monetary loss.
+Since uPort is switching to a new test network, we need to solve this issue urgently.

-The Bitcoin protocol uses [Base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding) to prevent this, but the ethereum ecosystem has used a raw hex version of the address instead.
+The Bitcoin protocol uses [Base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding) to prevent users from sending value off-network, but the ethereum ecosystem has used a raw hex version of the address instead.

-As uPort is switching networks and is planning on living in a primarily multi network world we need to solve this issue urgently.

 ## Extendible Encoding

-My proposal is inspired by the Base58Check encoding as well as [EIP77](https://github.com/ethereum/EIPs/issues/77) but specifies adds a network identifier, which allows us to programmatically extract the network used by an address as well as provide a visual indicator of the network used.
+My proposal is inspired by the Base58Check encoding as well as [EIP77](https://github.com/ethereum/EIPs/issues/77) but also specifies a network identifier, which allows us to programmatically extract the network used by an address as well as provide a visual indicator of the network used.

 The following items are encoded: